-EE and NL reservation.
+85 EE and NL reservation.
 NL parliamentary reservation.
-CZ, EE and UK and other delegations that in reality these 'derogations' would become the main basis for international data transfers and this should be acknowledged as such by the text of the Regulation.
+CZ, EE and UK and other delegations that in reality these 'derogations' would become the main basis for international data transfers and this should be acknowledged as such by the text of the Regulation.BE agrees with the addition of "explicitly".